ARCHER2-HPC/archer2-docs/docs/user-guide/python.md

 ### Conda install location

-If you only need to use the files and executables from your conda installaiton on the login and data analysis nodes (via the `serial` QoS) then the best place to install conda is in your home directory structure - this will usually be the default install location provided by the installation script.
+If you only need to use the files and executables from your conda installation on the login and data analysis nodes (via the `serial` QoS) then the best place to install conda is in your home directory structure - this will usually be the default install location provided by the installation script.